How to use credit card statements and tools to create a budget

 Evaluate each of these charges, ask yourself whether the monthly enjoyment is worth the monthly charge and decide which subscriptions you’re ready to cancel.

-You may also be able to adjust subscriptions costs by sharing with others.
-According to a recent Bankrate survey, 56 percent of adults have shared subscription service accounts, whether they’re passing around Netflix passwords or singing along to Spotify together.
-Both Netflix and Spotify make it easy to share accounts with family members or roommates, so take that into account as you do your accounting.
+You may also be able to adjust subscription costs by sharing with others.
+According to a Bankrate survey, 56 percent of adults have shared subscription service accounts, whether they’re passing around Netflix passwords or singing along to Spotify together.

 The great thing about the frequent purchase category is that you can cut back on your spending without having to completely remove those kinds of purchases from your life.
 For example, you can save money by ordering pizza less often, but you don’t have to give up your favorite pizza place forever.